eric8395/NFL-Combine-Draft-Classification/README.md

 - False Positives are players who were labeled as 'Drafted' but they were actually 'Undrafted'

-- False Negatives are players who were labeled as 'Undrafted' but they were actually 'Drafted.
+- False Negatives are players who were labeled as 'Undrafted' but they were actually 'Drafted'.

 A baseline logistic regression model was implemented first with a Testing F1-Score of 79%.
-Additional models utilizing various classification techniques were implemented thereafter with a grid-search performed to maximize the F1-Score.
-5-fold cross validation was performed with each iterative model as well.
+Additional models utilizing various classification techniques were implemented thereafter with a grid-search performed on each model to optimize the F1-Score.
+5-fold cross validation was also performed with each iterative model.

 The following models were implemented on the testing set: